yaan-jang/ramasign/README.md

 # Generative Protein Design via Diffusion on Ramachandran Maps

-This repository implements a **generative protein design framework** using a **Transformer-based diffusion model** operating directly over **Ramachandran maps** (φ–ψ backbone torsion angle space).
+This repository implements a **generative protein design framework** using a **Transformer-based diffusion model** operating directly over **Ramachandran maps** (φ–ψ torsion angle space).
 The model learns to generate realistic proteins by modeling the intrinsic geometry of protein structures in a compact, biologically meaningful representation.

 ## Overview